-• Recommend approval to the Board of Supervisors of a Zoning Map amendment to reclassify the existing 400-foot height limit for the project site, shown on Zoning Map Sheet HT01, and to amend Zoning Map Sheet SU01 to show the Special Use District.

-• Recommend approval to the Board of Supervisors of a Special Use District to address Floor Area Ratio, height, and other land use controls for the project site, which may include additional provisions regarding permitted uses, the provision of cultural/museum use within the SUD, floor area ration limitations, dwelling unit exposure, height of rooftop equipment, bulk limitations, and curb cut locations.

-• Approval of a Section 309 Determination of Compliance and Request for Exceptions for the construction of a new building in a C-3 District.

-• Approval of amendment of the quantitative shadow standard for Union Square that was established on February 7, 1989, pursuant to Planning Commission Resolution No. 11595; and Section 295 shadow significance determination and allocation to project.

-2. Actions by the Board of Supervisors

-• The Planning Commission's certification of the Final EIR may be appealed to the Board of Supervisors.
-If appealed, the Board of Supervisors will determine whether to uphold the certification or remand the Final EIR to the Planning Department for further review.

-• Adoption of a Zoning Map amendment to reclassify the existing 400-foot height limit for the project site, shown on Zoning Map Sheet HT01, and to amend Zoning Map Sheet SU01 to show the Special Use District.

-• Adoption of a Special Use District to address Floor Area Ratio, height, and other land use controls for the project site, which may include additional provisions regarding permitted uses, the provision of cultural/museum use within the SUD, floor area ration limitations, dwelling unit exposure, height of rooftop equipment, bulk limitations, and curb cut locations.

-- 3. Actions by the Recreation and Park Commission - Approval of amendment of the quantitative shadow standard for Union Square that was established on February 7, 1989, pursuant to Planning Commission Resolution No. 11595; - Recommendation to the Planning Commission regarding the Section 295 shadow significance determination and allocation to project. - 4.
-Actions by the Successor Agency to the Redevelopment Agency, and the Oversight Board of the Successor Agency
+- Recommend approval to the Board of Supervisors of a Zoning Map amendment to reclassify the existing 400-foot height limit for the project site, shown on Zoning Map Sheet HT01, and to amend Zoning Map Sheet SU01 to show the Special Use District. - Recommend approval to the Board of Supervisors of a Special Use District to address Floor Area Ratio, height, and other land use controls for the project site, which may include additional provisions regarding permitted uses, the provision of cultural/museum use within the SUD, floor area ratio limitations, dwelling unit exposure, height of rooftop equipment, bulk limitations, and curb cut locations. - Approval of a Section 309 Determination of Compliance and Request for Exceptions for the construction of a new building in a C-3 District. - Approval of amendment of the quantitative shadow standard for Union Square that was established on February 7, 1989, pursuant to Planning Commission Resolution No. 11595; and Section 295 shadow significance determination and allocation to project. - 2.
+Action by this Historic Preservation Commission - Approval of a Major Permit to Alter pursuant to Article 11 of the Planning Code. - 3.
+Actions by the Board of Supervisors - The Planning Commission's certification of the Final EIR was appealed to the Board of Supervisors, and on May 7, 2013, the Board of Supervisors upheld the certification of the Final EIR. - Adoption of a Zoning Map amendment to reclassify the existing 400-foot height limit for the project site, shown on Zoning Map Sheet HT01, and to amend Zoning Map Sheet SU01 to show the Special Use District. - Adoption of a Special Use District to address Floor Area Ratio, height, and other land use controls for the project site, which may include additional provisions regarding permitted uses, the provision of cultural/museum use within the SUD, floor area ratio limitations, dwelling unit exposure, height of rooftop equipment, bulk limitations, and curb cut locations. - 4.
+Actions by the Recreation and Park Commission - Approval of amendment of the quantitative shadow standard for Union Square that was established on February 7, 1989, pursuant to Planning Commission Resolution No. 11595; - Recommendation to the Planning Commission regarding the Section 295 shadow significance determination and allocation to project.

-• Approval of the Agreement of Purchase and Sale for the Mexican Museum parcel and the Jessie Square Garage.

-- Approval of parking structure bond purchase/defeasance documents. - 6.
+- 5. Actions by the Successor Agency to the Redevelopment Agency, and the Oversight Board of the Successor Agency - Approval of the Agreement of Purchase and Sale for the Mexican Museum parcel and the Jessie Square Garage. - Approval of parking structure bond purchase/defeasance documents. - 6.
 Actions by the Department of Public Works - Approval of the tentative map - 7.
-Actions by the Department of Public Works and the SFMTA Board of Directors

-• Approval of a street improvement permit and/or encroachment permit to (1) extend the existing Jessie Square passenger loading/unloading zone on Mission Street by approximately 83 feet, 6 inches to the east, resulting in a 154-foot-long passenger loading/unloading zone; and (2) designate the curb along Third Street in front of the project site as a white zone for passenger loading/unloading.

-- 8. Actions by the Department of Building Inspection - Approval of the site permit - Approval of demolition, grading, and building permits - 9.
+Actions by the Department of Public Works and the SFMTA Board of Directors - Approval of a street improvement permit and/or encroachment permit to (1) extend the existing Jessie Square passenger loading/unloading zone on Mission Street by approximately 83 feet, 6 inches to the east, resulting in a 154-foot-long passenger loading/unloading zone; and (2) designate the curb along Third Street in front of the project site as a white zone for passenger loading/unloading. - 8.
+Actions by the Department of Building Inspection - Approval of the site permit - · Approval of demolition, grading, and building permits - 9.
 Actions by the San Francisco Public Utilities Commission - Approval of compliance with requirements of the Stormwater Management Ordinance for projects with over 5,000 square feet of disturbed ground area. - F. Location and Custodian of Records